fraenky8/tables-to-go/README.md

 # Tables-to-Go
-> convert your tables to structs easily
+> convert your database tables to structs easily

 A small and helpful tool which helps during developing with a changing database schema.